SyrenCloud/EmployeeApp/README.md

 1. App Service
 2. SQL Server Database.

-<p>We are creating these Service using ARM (Azure Resource Manager) templates in Azure DevOps with CI-CD Pipelines.</p>
+<p>We are creating these Service using ARM (Azure Resource Manager) templates in Azure DevOps with YAML Pipelines.</p>
 <p><a target="_blank" rel="noopener noreferrer" href="/images/armtemplate.PNG"><img src="/images/armtemplate.PNG" alt="ARM Template" style="max-width:100%;"></a></p>

 Here's a link to the ARM template